hyperledger/besu-docs/docs/Concepts/Privacy/Privacy-Overview.md

 # Privacy

-Privacy in Pantheon refers to the ability to keep transactions private between the involved parties.
+Privacy in Pantheon refers to the ability to keep transactions private between the involved participants.
-Other parties cannot access the transaction content, sending party, or list of participating parties.
+Other participants cannot access the transaction content or list of participants.

 !!! important
     For production systems requiring private transactions, we recommend using a network with a consensus mechanism supporting transaction finality.
 For example, [IBFT 2.0](../../HowTo/Configure-Pantheon/Consensus-Protocols/IBFT.md).
+All private transaction participants must be online for a private transaction to be successfully distributed.
+If any participants are offline when the private transaction is submitted, the transaction is not attempted and must be resubmitted.

 ## Private Transaction Manager